gravytates/Word_Definer/README.md

 #### By Grady L Shelton

 ## Description
-This website for children, allowing them to add words to a list and then for each word add their own unique and possibly zany definitions!
+A website for children.
+Allows them to add words and pictures together with their own unique and zany definitions!
+Get hip.

 Website can be viewed in browser at https:.herokuapp.com/